 I know my wife and I have.
 It’s basically Netflix without the chill.

-Ultimately, what this new study concluded is that parents in 2017 are getting screwed, and not in the way we’d like.
+Ultimately, what this new study concluded is that parents today are getting screwed, and not in the way we’d like.
 But I think it also means, in the broader sense, that we are simply not indulging in any sort of self-care.
 We are in a time when everything is about the kids, and it’s clearly having an impact on our other important relationships.
 A decline in sex is simply an indicator of that.
 It signifies an imbalance.
 We expend all our focus on our children, leaving little for our partners.

 So what can we do about it?
 That is an answer I’m not sure I can give.
 In a time when parents can get reported to the police for allowing their children to play unsupervised in their own backyard, helicopter parenting has gone from a parenting style choice to one of social obligation.
 So obviously our commitment to micromanaging our children’s lives is no longer an option.
 I doubt that our schedules, or the pressure, are going to lighten up any time soon.